oskeii/oskeii/README.md

-## Hi👋, I'm Sakeyna.
+## 👋Hi, I'm Sakeyna.

 ### About Me
 ✨recent computer science graduate

 - interested in... backend development, data engineering, and open-source software
-- and IT/Cybersecurity (my someday _probably_ goal 😋)
+- and IT/Cybersecurity (someday 😋)
 - i like python the best.
 - currently:
   - a noobie linux user 🐧(mint btw😎)
   - _immersing_ myself in japanese language study (pretty decent if i do say so myself 😏)
-  - oh, and TRYING to get HIRED ☝️😔🤲
+  - oh, and SEEKING EMPLOYMENT ☝️😔🤲

 ### Current Projects
 - **[Todo Application](https://github.com/oskeii/simon-tasks)**: A full-stack task management application using Django, React, and Tailwind